 Old xrays were unclear and I quickly realised possibly misleading; they showed degenerative change to the L5S1 joint but the spinal fixations were at L3 and 4.
 Anyone trying to make a diagnosis based on the xrays alone would have been at sea.

-Luckily after six attempted adjustments on the very soft bed, and two at a local chiropractor's office on a proper chiropractic table, he is eighty percent better.
+Luckily after six attempted treatments on the very soft bed, and two at a local chiropractor's office on a proper adjustment table, he was eighty percent better.

 Anterior thigh pain especially if it's also in the groin and side of the leg is a diagnostic nightmare.